iotaledger/introduction-docs/docs/guides/exchange_guide.md

 ## The IOTA Wallet Library
 > Easily integrate IOTA with your exchange, custody solution, or product

-IOTA is built on an architecture that was designed to be the Backbone of the Internet of Things (IoT) environment of the future in mind.
+IOTA is built on an architecture that was designed to be the Backbone of the Internet of Things (IoT) environment of the future.
 This architecture has made it more challenging for service providers like exchanges to integrate IOTA compared to traditional blockchains.
-With the Chrysalis update, we also ship many libraries to help developers implement IOTA into their applications.
+With the Chrysalis update, we ship many libraries to help developers implement IOTA into their applications.

 ## How do I implement it to my exchange?
 In wallet.rs, we use an account model.
 So you can create an account for each of your users.
 The other approach would be to use one account and generate many addresses, which you can link to your users in your database.

 - Create an account for every user -> Multi Account approach
-- Create one account with many adresses -> Single account approach
+- Create one account with many addresses -> Single account approach

 The library supports derivation for multiple accounts from a single seed.
 An account is simply a deterministic identifier from which multiple addresses can be further derived.
 The following illustrates the relationships between seed, accounts and addresses.
 The library allows consumers to assign a meaningful alias to each account.
 It also leaves the choice to users if they want to segregate their funds across multiple accounts or multiple addresses.